mohsenpasdar/roller_coaster/README.md

 ## License

-This project is licensed under the MIT License.
-Feel free to use, modify, and distribute it as you wish.
+Feel free to use, modify, and distribute this project as you wish.

----

-Feel free to contribute to this project by submitting issues or pull requests.
-If you have any questions, please contact the project maintainer.